0xAtelerix/docs/technology/design-considerations.md

 Both state and historical data are stored in Erigon’s highly optimized, incrementally updated, immutable databases.
 These are synchronized across validators via gossip protocols that support rapid read/write capabilities and seamless, verifiable state sync.

 Both the core platform and individual Appchains can be sharded for scalability.
 Sequencing and execution can be split across multiple microservices, allowing the platform to scale to thousands of Appchains and up to 100,000+ TPS as needed.

-Individual Appchains can also scale independently; both horizontally and vertically.
-This scaling is fully controlled by the user and can be adjusted as the Appchain evolves.
+Individual Appchains can also scale independently.

 ### Appchain sequencing and parallel scaling